 IHO S-57 – IHO Transfer Standard For Digital Hydrographic Data.

-IHO S-101 – IHO ENC Product Specification (under development in 2015).
+IHO S-101 – IHO ENC Product Specification.

 Tracking and Data Fusion

 An up-to-date established traffic image is essential to the successful operation of a VTS.
 This is typically presented as a map showing fixed geographical and man-made features and moving objects to aid decision support and general traffic management of the VTS area.
 The traffic image is created by processing the raw data from the available sensors of the VTS network.